GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 * If you aren't using a layout column on your RCSM field (usually using the CSS classes, like `gf_left_half`, `gf_left_third` or `gf_first_quarter`) you can create up to five option columns.
 Use the CSS classes `gf_list_2col`, `gf_list_3col`, `gf_list_4col`, or `gf_list_5col` to enable this functionality.
 * **Note:** Option columns don't work in the templates *Formium*, *Colossus* or *Cellulose* as they utilise layout columns internally.
 * Product fields that utilise an RCSM field are compatible [provided you ungroup the products](#group--ungroup-product-fields).
-* You can find this setting at the bottom of the *Template* tab when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.
+* You can find this setting at the bottom of the *Template* section when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.

 ### Toggle Option Label / Value